nknewlands/DeepLearningShortCourse/README.md

 **Installations**: *(See this first)* Instructions for installing Keras on R or Python.
 There are two test files to test your installation of Keras (and Tensorflow) using the MNIST dataset.

-**3 layer NN** Create a simple 3-layer neural network and show how overfitting and how accuracy varies with the number of hidden layers
+**3 layer NN** Create a simple 3-layer neural network from scratch and show how overfitting and how accuracy varies with the number of hidden layers (code in python)

 **EuroSat_Classification**: CNN classification based on ResNet, using limited dataset, to demonstrate transfer learning in modeling to obtain a faster solution (code in R and python).